Easiest Citizenships You Can Get And Cheapest Countries To Buy A Passport

 Most of this article has focused on those countries which are easiest to obtain citizenship by naturalisation and other affordable means.
 However, for those who want to speed up the process and have the financial capability, the Caribbean nations offer some of the most affordable and easy citizenship by investment options.

-For a while, Dominica offered the cheapest second passport available at only USD 100,000.
+For a while, Dominicas citizenship program offered the cheapest second passport available at only USD 100,000.
 However, it is now tied in first place with St. Lucia.
 The process is simple: in exchange for a minimum donation of USD 100,000 to Dominica’s Economic Diversification Fund, you can expect to be granted full citizenship within 3 – 9 months.

 Dominica’s passport is quite strong and offers visa-free access to 139 countries.
 These include the Schengen area, the UK and Russia.

-St. Lucia’s program is younger than that of Dominica’s, but may be even better value-for-money.
+St. Lucia’s Citizenship by investment program is younger than that of Dominica’s, but maybe even better value-for-money.
 The minimum donation requirement is also USD 100,000 making it the joint cheapest option.
 Thereafter, it takes only 3-4 months to be granted full citizenship.

 St. Lucia also allows an approved real estate investment of USD 300,000, as well as the option of investing in government bonds.
 Experience has shown that the donation options are almost always better and simpler when it comes to these programs.